Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Ogan, a former academic backed by an anti-migrant party, could be the key to the upcoming election.

-Speaking to Turkish media earlier this week, Ogan listed conditions for his support, including a tough stance against the Kurdistan Workers’ Party, or PKK, and a clear plan to send back the millions of refugees currently in the country, including nearly 3.7 million Syrians.
+Speaking to Turkish media earlier this week, Mr. Ogan listed conditions for his support, including a tough stance against the Kurdistan Workers’ Party, or PKK, as well as a clear plan to send back the millions of refugees currently in the country, including nearly 3.7 million Syrians.

 On Thursday, Mr Kilicdaroglu appealed to nationalist voters to back him, promising to send back millions of refugees and rejecting any possibility of peace talks with Kurdish fighters.

-Meanwhile, Mr. Erdogan said he would not accede to Mr. Ogan's demands.
+Meanwhile, Mr. Erdogan said he would not comply with Mr. Ogan's request.
 "I am not a person who likes to negotiate in this way.
 It is the people who will choose their leader," he told CNN.

-However, on Friday, a surprise meeting between Mr Erdogan and Mr Ogan took place at the Istanbul office.
+However, on Friday, a surprise meeting between Mr. Erdogan and Mr. Ogan took place at the office in Istanbul.
 No statement was issued after the meeting, which lasted nearly an hour.

 Hoang Nam (according to AP)